15 Childhood mortality

 4. What were the modifiable factors related to the family?

 The child had not been taken for immunisation although this was available.
 The child was also not brought to the clinic until severely ill.
-As the mother did not have his Road-to-Health Card, it was not known how long he had been underweight.
+As the mother did not have his Road-to-Health Booklet, it was not known how long he had been underweight.
 Family factors, related to poverty almost certainly contributed to the lack of routine clinic visits.

 5. What was the administration-related factor that needs to be addressed?